 - Impurity defect: Let’s understand the impurity defect by an example.
 If molten NaCl is crystallized with SrCl2 compound then the Sr2+ ions replaces two Na+ ions and occupies the place of one Na+ In this way the lattice site of one Na+ is vacant and it creates an impurity defect.

-- Non Stoichiometric defect: In non-Stoichiometric defect the ratio of number of cations and anions is disturbed by addition or removal of the ions.
+- Non Stoichiometric defect: In this defect the cations and anions ratio is disturbed either because of adding or removing of ions.